-- It is recommended that the test earth electrode as well as H and S electrodes should be located in one line.
+It is recommended that the test earth electrode as well as H and S electrodes should be located in one line.
 Due to the different field conditions it is not always possible.
-On the manufacturer's website and in professional literature special cases of probes location have been discussed. - Particular attention should be paid to quality of connection between the object being tested and the test lead - the contact area must be free from paint, rust, etc. - If resistance of test probes is too high, R_E earth electrode measurement will include an additional uncertainty.
+On the manufacturer's website and in professional literature special cases of probes location have been discussed.

+- Particular attention should be paid to quality of connection between the object being tested and the test lead the contact area must be free from paint, rust, etc. - If resistance of test probes is too high, R_E earth electrode measurement will include an additional uncertainty.
 Particularly high uncertainty of measurement occurs when the tested resistance is small, and the probes have a weak contact with earth (such a situation occurs frequently when the earth electrode is well made but the upper soil layer is dry and slightly conductive).
-Then, the ratio of resistance of the probes to resistance of the tested earth electrode is very high and consequently, uncertainty of δ measurement that depends on this ratio is also very high.
+Then, the ratio of resistance of the tested earth electrode is very high and consequently, uncertainty of δ measurement that depends on this ratio is also very high.
 Then, in accordance with the formulas from section 11.4.4, calculations can be made to estimate the influence of measurement conditions. - To reduce the uncertainty of the δ, measurement, the contact of the probe with earth may be improved, for example, by:

-moistening the spot where the probe is driven with water, driving the probe in a different location applying an 80 cm probe.
+driving the probe in a different location

+applying an 80 cm probe.